DavidHickman/tnris.org/content/markdown/news/2015-05-24-central-texas-fort-bend-county-lidar.md

 ---
 title: 2014 Central Texas and Fort Bend County LiDAR
-template: 2015-lidar-release.html
+template: news.html
 mainimage:
 status_image:
 status_image_preview:
-status_date: January 26, 2014
+status_date: January 26, 2015
 abstract:
     A collaborative initiative to capture high-quality LiDAR data for parts of Bandera, Fort Bend, Lampasas, Mills and Uvalde County, Texas
 ---

-#LiDAR Data Release for Central Texas

 The Texas Natural Resources Information System (TNRIS) is pleased to announce the release of newly acquired high resolution lidar data for 3242 square miles of parts of Bandera, Fort Bend, Lampasas, Mills and Uvalde County, Texas.
 Aerial collection took place from January to March 2013 during the leaf-off season.
 Fugro performed data acquisition/processing while URS Corporation provided third-party quality assurance and quality control (QA/QC).

-This project was administered by the TNRIS Strategic Mapping Program (StratMap) and the data were procured through the Council on Competitive Government’s (CCG) High Priority Imagery and Datasets (HPIDS) contract.
+]This project was administered by the TNRIS Strategic Mapping Program (StratMap) and the data were procured through the Council on Competitive Government’s (CCG) High Priority Imagery and Datasets (HPIDS) contract.
 Funding was provided by the U.S. Department of Agriculture Natural Resources Conservation Service (NRCS), Texas Parks & Wildlife Department (TPWD), Central Texas Council of Governments (CTCOG) and Bandera County River Authority and Groundwater District (BCRAGD) working in coordination with the San Antonio River Authority (SARA).

 ##PRODUCTS
 - Classified all-return lidar DO4Q tiles (1/64th of USGS Quad) in LAS 1.2 format